How to open and close Unpoly layer

 up-layer="new modal" follows the link and opens the resulting page in a new modal overlay.

-up-on-accepted sets JavaScript snippet that is called, when the overlay was accepted.
+up-on-accepted sets a JavaScript snippet that is called, when the overlay is accepted.
 Here's the up.navigate() function, which navigates to a URL built by Flask's url_for() function.

-up-history="false" sets that fragments' changes within the overlay will never update the address bar.
+up-history="false" sets that changes to fragments within the overlay will never update the address bar.

 up-size sets the size of overlay.